adam-khan-liwal/Java-Visual-Novel/README.md

 2. Download [LWJGL](https://sourceforge.net/projects/java-game-lib/files/Official%20Releases/LWJGL%202.9.3/)
 4. Extract the two zips to a suitable location.
 3. In Eclipse, go to project properties, in the list select Java Build path, in the tab select Libraries.
-4. Click on Add External Jars and select these four files from where you extracted slick2d/lib/
+4. Click on Add External Jars and select these libraries from where you extracted slick2d/lib/
     1. lwjgl.jar
     2. slick.jar
     3. jinput.jar
     4. lwjgl_util.jar
+    5. jogg-0.0.7.jar
+    6. jorbis-0.0.15.jar
 5. Expand slick.jar library, click on Native Library Location and then click on edit
 6. Go to extracted lwjgl/native/ and select the folder with *your-OS* name